brianmay/ex_tesla/README.md

 ## Disclaimers

-This API is should not be considered final and is subject to change.
+This API should not be considered final and is subject to change.